 2- Peel the paper off the broken crayons and drop 7-9 crayon bits in each mold.
 Talk about recycling and melting during this process.
 We recently experimented with ice and water, so this was a fun connection to make.
 Many things melt!
 (An unexpected side effect, though, is that lately when the 3-year old gets tired he says, "I'm melting!")

 3- Put the crayons in a 250 degree oven for about 9 minutes.
 Our oven tends to cook fast, so you can always cook longer or check sooner.
 You want the crayons to be melted.
-Ours actually turned as runny as water, but then I had to be very careful as I lifted it out of the oven so the colors didn't all swim together.
+Ours actually turned as runny as water, so I had to be very careful as I lifted it out of the oven so the colors didn't all swim together.

 4- Let them cool and remove the aluminum foil!
 This is easiest when they will hold their shape, but are not completely cold.
 However, even completely cold works, and then you have a fabulous new Rainbow Heart Crayon!
 It took about 30 minutes to cool completely.
 The kids were thrilled!